Monica Sereda

 Monica Sereda (born July 13, 1967) is an American Paralympic cyclist.
 She competed at the 2020 Summer Paralympics, which were postponed to 2021.

 Personal life

 Sereda was born in Chicago, Illinois on July 13, 1967, and graduated from Lyons Township High School in La Grange, Illinois.
 She retired as a master sergeant in the United States Army in 2011.

+Sereda is part of the LGBTQ community.